igormiguell/KernelSU/website/docs/guide/how-to-integrate-for-non-gki.md

 If you find that KPROBES is still not enabled, you can try enabling `CONFIG_MODULES`.
 If that doesn't solve the issue, use `make menuconfig` to search for other KPROBES dependencies.

-However, if you encounter a bootloop after integrating KernelSU, this may indicate that the *kprobe is broken in your kernel*, meaning you will need to fix the kprobe bug or use another way.
+However, if you encounter a bootloop after integrating KernelSU, this may indicate that the **kprobe is broken in your kernel**, which means that you should fix the kprobe bug or use another way.

 :::tip HOW TO CHECK IF KPROBE IS BROKEN？
 Comment out `ksu_enable_sucompat()` and `ksu_enable_ksud()` in `KernelSU/kernel/ksu.c`, if the device boots normally, then kprobe may be broken.
 :::

 :::info HOW TO GET MODULE UNMOUNT FEATURE WORKING ON PRE-GKI?
 If your kernel is older than 5.9, you should backport `path_umount` to `fs/namespace.c`.
-This is required to get module umount feature work correctly.
-If you don't backport `path_umount`, module umount feature won't work.
+This is required to get "Umount module" feature work correctly.
+If you don't backport `path_umount`, "Umount module" feature won't work.
 You can get more info on how to achieve this at the end of this page.
 :::

 ## Manually modify the kernel source